LouiseSteward/electric-book-plugin-kg/README.md

        link-suffix: "."
    ~~~

-5. To change the appearance of this box in non-interactice formats, edit the styles in `kg-non-interactive-styles` in the `kg` include file.
+5. To change the appearance of this box in non-interactive formats, edit the styles in `kg-non-interactive-styles` in the `kg` include file.

 [^1]: You could make these graphs work in EPUB by heavily modifying the way you load the KG script.
 Contact [Electric Book Works](https://electricbookworks.com) if you need help doing this.
 Since many ereaders don't support Javascript well, we assume this is usually not feasible anyway.